aflin/rampart/docs/source/rampart-server.rst

-Once the module is loaded and configuration parameters are passed to the `start()`_ function, the server maps paths to the filesystem, JavaScript functions, JavaScript Modules and/or directories containing JavaScript modules.
+Once the module is loaded and configuration parameters are passed to the `start()`_ function, the server maps paths to the filesystem, JavaScript functions, :ref:`JavaScript Modules <rampart-main:Using the require Function to Import Modules>` and/or directories containing
+:ref:`JavaScript Modules <rampart-main:Using the require Function to Import Modules>`.
 Modules allow scripts and functions to reside in separate files.
 If changes are made to a module, the server does not need to be restarted for the changes to take effect.